demisto/content-docs/docs/concepts/demisto-sdk.md

     demisto-sdk upload -i Pack/myPack --insecure
     ```

-   This iterates over all the content entities in the pack `myPack` and uploads them to the preset XSOAR server
+   This iterates over all the content entities in the pack `myPack` and uploads them to the preset server
    without checking the certification.
 Note that this command does not upload the entities as a whole pack but instead uploads them individually.

 - Zip and upload a whole pack to the Marketplace: